proffapt/fERP/README.md

 To avoid that, simply enter the command `allow pasting` in the console.<br>
 After running that command, copy pasting will start to work.

+***

+## I am working on an extension for this very purpose, for details, check https://github.com/proffapt/fERP/issues/3